marxin/texi2rst-generated/sphinx/libgomp/openmp-environment-variables/gomprtemsthreadpools.rst

   * ``$<priority>`` is an optional priority for the worker threads of a thread pool according to ``pthread_setschedparam``.
-In case a priority value is omitted, then a worker thread will inherit the priority of the OpenMP master thread that created it.
-The priority of the worker thread is not changed after creation, even if a new OpenMP master thread using the worker has a different priority.
+In case a priority value is omitted, then a worker thread will inherit the priority of the OpenMP primary thread that created it.
+The priority of the worker thread is not changed after creation, even if a new OpenMP primary thread using the worker has a different priority.

   * ``@<scheduler-name>`` is the scheduler instance name according to the RTEMS application configuration.

-  In case no thread pool configuration is specified for a scheduler instance, then each OpenMP master thread of this scheduler instance will use its own dynamically allocated thread pool.
-To limit the worker thread count of the thread pools, each OpenMP master thread must call ``omp_set_num_threads``.
+  In case no thread pool configuration is specified for a scheduler instance, then each OpenMP primary thread of this scheduler instance will use its own dynamically allocated thread pool.
+To limit the worker thread count of the thread pools, each OpenMP primary thread must call ``omp_set_num_threads``.

 :samp:`{Example}:`
   Lets suppose we have three scheduler instances ``IO``, ``WRK0``, and